Dito9/BainChallenge/README.md

 # Implementation
 ## Methodology
 We will use a mix of Scrum to take advantage of the flexibility of agile development.
-In my experience what works better is the follwing configurations: 2 weeks sprint, 1 Retro per month, 1 Demo per sprint, Planning 1 day before starting the sprint and Grooming 3 days before starting the sprints.
+In my experience what works better is the following configurations: 2 weeks sprint, 1 Retro per month, 1 Demo per sprint, Planning 1 day before starting the sprint and Grooming 3 days before starting the sprints.
 Daily's at mid day.
 We will combine this agile methodology with Kanban dashboard to keep track of the progress.

 With this combination we can keep track on how the implementation is going, remove major blocks, call out risk we encounter, and keep flexibility to changes.